-Here are the most common water leaks you’ll find around the home.
-Some of these can be tackled by a competent DIY’er, but others will need the attention of a plumber.
+Here are some common water leaks you’ll find around the home, some that can be tackled by a competent DIY’er, while others will need the attention of a plumber.

 Fixing a leaking tap